juju/docs/1389-controller-logins.md

 - A login is desired from multiple clients
 - A controller is migrated and Juju users need to reconnect

-The controller's CA certificate is used to identify the controller to the operator.
-A fingerprint of the certificate will be displayed and the operator will need to confirm that fingerprint before connecting.
+The controller's CA certificate is used to identify the controller to the Juju administrator.
+A fingerprint of the certificate will be displayed and the administrator will need to confirm that fingerprint before connecting.

-If the controller is already known to the client then the command will print output guiding the operator to use the non-API method, and then exit.
+If the controller is already known to the client then the command will print output guiding the administrator to use the non-API method, and then exit.

 [note type="caution" status="Note"]
 The endpoint method of logging in will only work if the controller itself is running `v.2.6.0`.